 - The products automatically join the Prime program, which offers free shipping within two days for subscribers.
 Globally, as many as 63% of Amazon customers use subscriptions, and the Prime filter is one of the most frequently used on the platform.
 This is a huge potential which increases the attractiveness of the offer.

 - Instant order fulfilment that is processed 24/7.
 You don’t need to increase your internal capacity to benefit from professional and fast order processing.
 Amazon will take care of all the logistics.

 - The handling of any returns is on Amazon’s side.
 This simplifies the whole process significantly.

-- Vendors using the FBA model gain access to many marketing features such as Lighting Deal and Deal of the day.
-This helps to attract more customers.
+- Vendors using the FBA model gain access to many marketing features such as Lighting Deal and Deal of the Day.
+This helps attract more customers.

-- FBA products display higher in the product ranking, and the chance of winning a Buy Box is also greatly increased.
-If the prices of competitors not using FBA are the same as yours and the reviews on your account are higher, you have a win in your pocket!
+- FBA products are displayed higher in the product ranking, and the chance of winning a Buy Box is also greatly increased.
+If the prices of competitors not using FBA are the same as yours, and the reviews on your account are higher, it’s a win!
 This results in a better visibility and leads to potential profits.

 Challenges of Amazon FBA

-The biggest concern for sellers who are interested in Amazon FBA is the cost.
-Storing goods in Amazon’s warehouse is a very convenient option, although it’s not free of charge.
-The seller is obliged to cover the costs also for packaging, shipping and handling of returns.
+The biggest concern for the sellers who are interested in Amazon FBA is the cost.
+Storing goods in Amazon’s warehouse is a very convenient option, although it doesn’t come free of charge.
+Moreover, the seller is obliged to cover the costs for packaging, shipping and handling of returns as well.